What is Robusta Coffee (All you need to know!)

 Final Thoughts

 After diving deep into all things Robusta, I’ve gained a whole new appreciation for this undervalued bean.
-It’s easy to dismiss it as bitter and inferior, but Robusta fills crucial roles that the coffee world would suffer without.
+It’s easy to dismiss it as bitter and inferior, but Robusta fills vital roles that the coffee world would suffer without.

 Its hardy nature, high yields, and low cost make robusta an efficient commercial crop that allows growers to thrive and provides an affordable caffeine boost many rely on.

 I’m excited to keep exploring different robustas and brewing techniques that highlight their diverse flavors.
-I personally have always enjoyed Robusta-Arabica blends for rich and thick Espresso shots.
+I personally have always enjoyed Robusta-Arabica Coffee blends for rich and thick Espresso shots.

 This bean has a bright future!